g41797/sputnik/README.md

 ### I'd like to create stand alone process without any server?
 Is it possible?

-*WithConnector* option of sputnik creation is optional.
-Don't use it and sputnik will not run any server connector.
+Don't use *WithConnector* option and sputnik will not run any server connector.
 But for this case your blocks should not have  *OnServerConnect* and *OnServerDisconnect* callbacks.

 ### I'd like to embed sputnik to my process?
 Is it possible?